All his life, his health was poor. It took more than 50 years to find out why

 "They would say, 'It doesn't seem like asthma, but let's treat it like asthma' " he recalled of the inhaled corticosteroids, a mainstay treatment for asthma, that he took for years to little effect.
 Knapp also tried acupuncture, massage, a narcotic cough suppressant and Neurontin, an epilepsy drug sometimes used to treat a chronic cough.
 Only the cough medicine worked.

 His gastrointestinal problems were equally bothersome.
 Knapp suffered from chronic constipation and acid reflux.
-In 1995 when he was 37, food became lodged in his esophagus while he was eating at a restaurant.
-A test revealed a stricture or an abnormal narrowing of the esophagus.
-Knapp underwent a procedure to dilate his esophagus, the first of several he would undergo over the next decade and a half.
+In 1995 when he was 37, food became lodged in his oesophagus while he was eating at a restaurant.
+A test revealed a stricture or an abnormal narrowing of the oesophagus.
+Knapp underwent a procedure to dilate his oesophagus, the first of several he would undergo over the next decade and a half.

 In 2013, Knapp said that he and his wife Jo Ann decided to try a low-carbohydrate regimen to improve their health and possibly reduce their chances of developing Type 2 diabetes.

-At first the diet, which emphasized protein, healthy fats and vegetables, seemed beneficial.
+At first the diet, which emphasised protein, healthy fats and vegetables, seemed beneficial.

 "I was losing about a pound a day," Knapp recalled.